heyjoeway/heyjoeway.github.io/_posts/2023-04-10-portfolio.md

 categories: life work portfolio
 tags: pinned
 ---
 Welcome to the site!
 If you're on this post, you're probably wondering who I am and what I do!
-In about a month, I'll be graduating from Clarkson University with a Master's in Computer Science.
+I've recently graduated from Clarkson University with a Master's in Computer Science.
 However, I'd like to use this post to show what I am outside of just this degree!

-# Philosophy
-I've spent a lot of time programming in a lot of different languages, working with many different technologies, and aiming for several different goals.
-It's easy to get lost in programming as an art in-and-of-itself, but as a goal-oriented individual, I see programming as a tool I use to accomplish said goals.
-That being said, I personally recognize it as one of the most important tools in modern society, and thus I have spent a lot of time refining it as a craft.

-I always consider the long-term viability of projects and weigh all possible approaches.
-There are many great ideas for products, but without a efficient plan, many of them lie on the table or the cutting-room floor.
-I often look to automation to avoid these scenarios, even for tasks in my personal life.
-I always consider all available options and tools: sometimes the answer is to deploy pre-existing services or generally change my workflow.
-Very often, however, an idea will come along that is too specific to execute with anything other than my own code.

-> **Side note:** As AI becomes more adept, I am constantly searching for ways to use it in optimizing my workflow.
-However, I am more interested in using AI tools than developing them, as I do not currently have a great interest in AI training and data science.
-I am experimenting with tools such as OpenAI Playground and GitHub Copilot and, while not perfect, I am very impressed with their results and have begun using them to increase my own efficiency.

-When writing my code, I make sure that it is readable, modular, and generally reusable.
-Sometimes this may be as simple as providing reasoning through comments.
-Other times it may be more complex, such as producing documentation (generally using a pre-existing documentation system like mkdocs), segmenting code into more readable chunks, or even developing libraries to use in multiple projects.
-I prioritize compatibility with IntelliSense, which makes any codebase significantly more navigable.
-This is generally accomplished by following documentation standards, such as type annotations (ala Python 3) or JSDoc.

-My goal is to write software and produce products that will stand the test of time, that I'll be able to look on years down the line and be proud of.
-Below are some of the projects I take pride in right now!

 ---